 - Finally, the formula is copied in multiple rows.

-Read More: Shortcut to Copy Formula Down in Excel (7 Ways)
+Read More: How to Copy SUM Formula in Excel

 3. Copy a Formula across Multiple Rows without Changing the Cell Reference